-New to Nora 4, hi-intensity Cree XP-L2 with smooth focus spot optic, maximising light throw from compact lamp form, while not being too narrow.
+New to Nora 4, 'hi-intensity' Cree XP-L2 with smooth focus spot optic, maximising light throw from compact low profile lamp form, while not being too narrow.
 Useful for route finding etc.

 5 green smd indicator LEDs used to display battery charge level, and to facilitate user configuration of lamp settings with Nora remote control programmer.